-Kvinna till Kvinna supports women’s rights organisations in the Western Balkans.
-We have offices in Belgrade, Kyiv, Pristina, Sarajevo and Skopje.
+Kvinna till Kvinna supports women’s rights organisations in Europe.
+We have offices in Belgrade, Sarajevo and Skopje.

-The region provides a tough context: it is marred by rising nationalism, corruption and low public trust.
+The Western Balkans region provides a tough context: it is marred by rising nationalism, corruption and low public trust.
 Speaking up here can be dangerous: many activists face violent opposition.

 Together with our partners, we prevent gender-based violence and support victims and survivors.
 We advocate for peace, reconciliation and minority rights.
 We work to ensure gender mainstreaming is part of countries’ road to EU membership.